aiidateam/aiida-core/docs/source/get_started/computers.rst

         poe

   * **Default number of CPUs per machine**: The number of MPI processes per machine that should be executed if it is not otherwise specified.
-No default value is specified by 0.
+Use ``0`` to specify no default value.

   At the end, you will land on an vim editor page, with a summary of the configuration up to this point, and the possibility to add content that will be executed either